marcos-brasil/react-table-example/README.md

 |--- |--- |--- |--- |--- |--- |--- |--- |

-This project is showing off my wsk-react-di with less version of bootstrap (and some jquery hack, off-course :) to create a prototype of super-table
+This project is showing off my wsk-react-di with less version of bootstrap (and some jquery hack, off-course :) to create a prototype of super responsive table

 You can sort rows in the tables or filter them out by clicking (or touching) at the head of the collumn.
 It will bring a popover with a list with the checked rows.